 Air purifiers really do work.
 For the best performance, look for purifiers with a HEPA filter that can trap up to 99.7% of airborne pollutants down to 0.3 microns in size.
-Air purifiers with carbon filters can also reduce odours and gases.
+Air purifiers with carbon filters can also reduce odors and gases.

 Sleeping with your air purifier on is totally safe.
 Many feature a quiet fan speed setting designed for bedtime.
 Some also have a function that allows you to schedule auto turn-off after a certain period of time.

 If you suffer from allergies or asthma, then an air purifier is definitely worth the money.
-It’s also a good choice if you live somewhere with wildfires, or if you smoke or have pets and want to remove odours and dander.
+It’s also a good choice if you live somewhere with wildfires, or if you smoke or have pets and want to remove odors and dander.